These oatmeal chocolate chip cookies are soft and chewy on the inside, with perfectly crispy edges. Made in one bowl in less than 30 minutes!

 - Combine wet ingredients.
 Cream the butter and sugars in a large bowl.
 Add eggs and vanilla and mix until combined.

-- Bake in oven.
-Bake for 7-10 minutes, or until the edges are just light golden brown (the centers should look a little underdone).
-Let cookies rest on pan for 2 minutes and then transfer to a cooling rack to cool completely.
+- Bake in the oven.
+Bake for 7-10 minutes, or until the edges are just lightly golden brown (the centers should look a little underdone).
+Let cookies rest on the pan for 2 minutes and then transfer to a cooling rack to cool.

-- Use a medium cookie scoop to scoop dough into balls so that all cookies are equal size.
+- Dough balls.
+Use a medium cookie scoop to scoop dough into balls so that all cookies are equal in size.

-- Once dough balls are formed, add a few extra chocolate chips on top to make them extra pretty.
+- Add chocolate chips.
+Once dough balls are formed, add a few extra chocolate chips on top to make them extra pretty.

-- For a thicker result, chill dough in refrigerator for 15-20 minutes prior to baking.
+- Chill dough.
+For a thicker result, chill the dough in the refrigerator for 15-20 minutes prior to baking.

-- Remove from oven a little early for softer cookies and bake a little longer for crispier cookies.
+- Baking cookies.
+Remove from the oven a little early for softer cookies and bake a little longer for crispier cookies.

-- The centers should look a little underdone when removing (they’ll continue to bake on the pan).
+- Don’t overbake.
+The centers should look a little underdone when removing them (they’ll continue to bake on the pan).

-- If making more than one batch, chill dough in fridge until using.
+- Double batch.
+If making more than one batch, chill the dough in the fridge until used.
 You don’t want the butter to get too warm.

-Feel free to get creative with the flavor and add in extras like chopped nuts (we love walnuts), raisins, shredded coconut or a sprinkle of cinnamon.
-Sometimes I even replace half of the chocolate chips with M&M’s to make oatmeal M&M cookies or use butterscotch chips to make oatmeal butterscotch cookies.
-Yum!
+Feel free to get creative with the flavor and add in extras like chopped nuts (we love walnuts), raisins or make cranberry oatmeal cookies!
+Also delicious is a sprinkle of cinnamon or shredded coconut like I did in these oatmeal coconut chocolate chip cookies.

 Storing + Freezing